brianpipa/HttpResponseTester/README.md

 The latest version of HTTPResponseTester can always be retrieved from http://github.com/brianpipa/HTTPResponseTester

-To build, just run ant i nthe root - this will produce dist/responsetester.war
+To build, just run ant in the root - this will produce dist/responsetester.war

 To use it, drop the responsetester.war into any servlet engine (like Tomcat) and access it via http://SERVER:PORT/responsetester